-Three Grand Prize winners and thirteen Special Mentions have been announced in d3's Unbuilt Visions 2012 competition.
-The program promotes critical debate about architecture and design by acknowledging excellence in unbuilt projects.
+d3 announced four Grand Prize winners and 11 Special Mentions in the 2013 Unbuilt Visions competition.
+The program recognizes excellence in unbuilt projects to promote critical debate about architecture and design.

 Throughout time, unbuilt projects have exerted significant influence on global architecture and design. Étienne-Louis Boullée’s monolithic Cenotaph for Newton expressed a sublime grandeur than continues to beguile contemporary architects.
 LeCorbusier’s utopian Ville Radieuse (1924) proposed a blueprint for social reform that radically transformed the design of 20th century cities worldwide.
 Mies van der Rohe’s austere concept for the Friedrichstrasse Skyscraper Competition (1921) fostered a sea change in our perceptions and expectations of the modern commercial workplace.

 Continual shifts in architectural theory and production drive new desires to address untapped opportunities.
 Reflecting forces of globalization and crisis, contemporary architects and designers are negotiating new territories, defining alternative approaches, and engaging untested methodologies.
 The increasingly multidisciplinary nature of our work has become more experimental, while correspondingly less classifiable.
 In an era of significant technological innovation, speculative projects offer vast potential for advancing theoretical discourse, as well as alternative ways to intervene within the built environment.
 However, there are inherent risks and challenges attached to exploring uncharted frontiers.